Adastram1/tray_manager/README.md

 ### Label
 The label is the most basic item, it is only constituated of a text.

-To create one, you need to use the tray_manager.Label class as followed :
+To create one, use the `tray_manager.Label` class as followed :

 ```python
 from tray_manager import Label
 my_label = Label("My Label")
 ```

 ### Button
 The button is like the label item but you can add a callback argument (FunctionType) that will be called when the user clicks on the button.
-You can also specify some arguments as a tuple that will be passed too your function when the callback runs.
+You can also specify some arguments as a tuple that will be passed to your function when the button is clicked.

-To create one, you need to use the tray_manager.Button class as followed :
+To create one, use the `tray_manager.Button` class as followed :

 ```python
 from tray_manager import Button